Can Home Inspectors Offer to Make Repairs?

 “The InterNACHI® member shall not perform or offer to perform, for an additional fee, any repairs or associated services to the structure for which the member or member’s company has prepared a home inspection report for a period of 12 months.
 This provision shall not include services to components and/or systems that are not included in the InterNACHI® Standards of Practice.”

 Every state has different laws, and many states have no inspector laws.
-Here in Virginia the applicable law states:
+For example, here in Virginia, the applicable law states:

 “18VAC15-40-140.
 Conflict of interest.